tonynagyeurope/solidity-library/README.md

   - Modifiers.sol          // Common modifiers for contracts
   - StringUtils.sol        // Utility functions for string manipulation
   - TokenUtils.sol         // Functions for token management
+  - HelperFunctions.sol    // Helper functions such as "decodeCustomError", useful in try/catch blocks

 scripts/
   [Deployment and utility scripts in TypeScript]